rs-develop/ForIocCrawler/README.md

 ## Installation

-Install using pip3:
+Install using pip3:<br>
 `pip3 install forioccrawler`

 ## Quick Start

 Simple run over a file.
-The output of the results will printed to *stdout*.
+The output of the results will printed to *stdout*.<br>
 `forioccrawler -f executable.bin`

-For show matches only, you have to use the *format* argument and the match keyword.
+For show matches only, you have to use the *format* argument and the match keyword.<br>
 `forioccrawler -f test.txt --format match`

 You can also add more *format* options if you like.
-Its also possoble to mix them up.
+Its also possoble to mix them up.<br>
 `forioccrawler -f word.exe --format match offset`

 To search only for urls, you can use the *sections* arguments.
-Multiple options are allowed.
+Multiple options are allowed.<br>
 `forioccrawler -f new.txt --sections url`

-Print the matches on stdout and write them to file:
+Print the matches on stdout and write them to file:<br>
 `forioccrawler -f new.txt --format ioc match offset -o output_file.csv`

-All mentioned arguments are usable with huge directories or mount points with a lot of files:
+All mentioned arguments are usable with huge directories or mount points with a lot of files:<br>
 `forioccrawler -f /mnt/image01 --format ioc match offset -o output_file.csv`

 ## Program modes